NOTE: THIS PAGE HAS BEEN UPDATED - LATEST UPDATE - October 2025.

 British Passport Holders

 You need a Zimbabwe visa to visit Zimbabwe.
-This can be obtained from the Zimbabwe Embassy in London or on arrival in Zimbabwe.
-To be honest it is easier and in most cases cheaper just to get one at the port of entry.
+This can be obtained on arrival at the port of entry or online at www.evisa.gov.zw (be sure to bring a printed copy as proof on arrival).
+In many cases it is easier to obtain the visa at the port of entry.

 The current charge for a single entry Zimbabwe visa issued on arrival is US$55 and US$70 for a Double Entry Zimbabwe visa, although this could change at any stage.
 If you have not obtained a Zimbabwe visa before travelling, you should bring enough cash with you to pay for your visa on arrival (no credit/debit cards or cheques).